 Month 3 – Bolivia Los Rodriguez Java (Washed)

 This is the second year we’ve bought coffee from the revered Los Rodriguez family.
 This year we were lucky enough to get our hands on their exceptional Java variety.

 It’s generally very difficult to find speciality grade coffees from Bolivia these days due to its very interesting and complex coffee history.
-In the early 2000s it was exporting close to 85,000 bags of coffee when it was hit really hard with coffee rust, a disease that decimated many farms and had a knock on effect for the nation’s coffee industry.
+In the early 2000s, it was exporting close to 85,000 bags of coffee when it was hit really hard with coffee rust, a disease that decimated many farms and had a knock-on effect on the nation’s coffee industry.
 In 2018, only 23,300 bags were exported and a tiny portion of those were sold as speciality grade.

-What makes this coffee so outsranding is its texture.
-Expect a thick and mega creamy mouth feel with a very high quality, refined acidity.
-In the cup we found subtle vanilla and pink flower notes with a distinct buttery biscuit finish.
+What makes this coffee so outstanding is its texture.
+Expect a thick and mega creamy mouthfeel with a very high quality, refined acidity.
+In the cup, we found subtle vanilla and pink flower notes with a distinct buttery biscuit finish.
 There is a little bit of fruit running through the cup, but it’s very controlled and is reminiscent of apricot jam.

-Keep milk to a minimum and as a filter avoid all together.
+Keep milk to a minimum and as a filter avoid altogether.
 It really kills it.